About this listing

 There isn't anything better than arriving in an exciting new place and instantly being able to see it from a local's perspective, am I right?
 (Well, maybe a few things...)
 In honor of all those who have provided me with hospitality in foreign lands, I'd like to share my perfectly located, charming apartment with others who value these experiences as much as I do.

-I share my 3 bedroom top floor apartment with a sweet and frisky grey kitty (Rocket), who would love to sit on your lap if you're willing, but knows when to stay away too.
+I share my 3 bedroom top (second) floor apartment with my boyfriend, Matt (a filmmaker and massage therapist), and my sweet and frisky grey kitty (Rocket), who would love to sit on your lap if you're willing, but knows when to stay away too.

 The apartment, which I rent, has not been renovated or remodeled, which means it has both charming original details and its fair share of cracks and older style (some rather outdated) fixtures.
 So, if you're super attached to a sleek, modern space, you might prefer a more established nearby BnB or hotel.
 I prefer the bohemian feeling of living in an apartment like this (cracks and all) to a renovated one, but I know that's a personal taste issue.
 So be forewarned, it's not perfect, but it's cute and comfortable! :)